Available Now

 1

-CVEasy AI uses the CVEasy AI Engine (powered by Ollama) for local AI inference.
+CVEasy AI includes a built-in AI engine for local inference, no external tools required.
 Install it, then pull the recommended model for your tier:

 Lite (16 GB Mac)

-# Single optimized model (~5 GB) ollama pull cveasy-lite
+# Single optimized model (~5 GB) # Model is bundled with the application

 Pro (64 GB Mac)

-# Primary engine (~10 GB) ollama pull cveasy-pro # Code engine (~5 GB) ollama pull cveasy-coder
+# Primary engine (~10 GB) # Model is bundled with the application # Code engine (~5 GB) # Model is bundled with the application

 CVEasy AI auto-detects available models on startup.
 Pro users can configure model routing in Settings to assign specific models to remediation, chat, reports, code generation, and analysis tasks.